Kevoulee/landscape/PITCHME.md

 * The Aventus Protocol is based on blockchain technology- used in cryptocurrencies such as bitcoin- which would allow event organisers to give ticket a unique identity that is tied to its owner
 * Because the tickets are based on blockchain- a linked list of records where each new one contains an encrypted version of the previous one
+* The core Aventus Protocol is a global, open-source blockchain ticketing smart contract backbone, built on the Ethereum network
+* Service and application layer may be developed, drawing from the power of the Aventus Protocol
 * The software also allows event promoters to keep an easy record of who owns the ticket, which means they can control the prices
+* Public sale began in the 4th quater of 2017
-* For the Word Cup, Aventus will join forces with another company, Blocside, and expect to work with football clubs next year on season tickets.
+* For the 2018 FIFA Word Cup, Aventus will join forces with another company, Blocside, and expects to work with football clubs next year on season tickets.
+* Aventus has announced Rob Edwards (previously of Select Tochnologies and Ticket.com)as their new COO

 ---

 # Blocside

 * BlocSide Sports is creating a digital platform that leverages frictionless payments, mobile ticketing, augmented reality, and Blockchain technology to improve fan engagement within professional football
+* It will be powered by the Aventus Procotol
 * BlocSide will issue MVP Token, which is an ERC-20 compliant token that operates on the Ethereum blockchain
 * ERC20 is a community defined standard that dictates a minimum set of functionality to ensure interoperability between n various tokens.
 * A fixed number of MVP Tokens (500 000 000) will be generated before the upcoming Token sale
 * 300 000 000 tokens will be sold in the token sale via a Token Sale Etheruem Smart Contract- This will allow customers to exchange Ether for tokens.
 (Tokens can be exchanged for fiat or digital currency only through third party exchanges and not by BlocSide or on the BlocSide Platform.)
+* Blocside currently has partnerships with 25 football clubs worldwide- and is fuelled by a series of events during the 2018 FIFA World Cup across the US, UK and Europe (totalling over 10 000 tickets)
+* Blocside launched in Q2 of 2018

 ---

 # GET

+* GET offered first tickets on the blockchain in Q4 2016 for an ASR Blockchain Meetup
+* ICO Q4 2017, Raised 10.935 ETH
+* It is predicted that Q4 2018 the GET Protocol will be used to register value flows and ownership of 50 000 tickets for more than 75 events
 * The GET Protocol offers a blockchain based smart ticketing solution that can be used by ticketing companies and event organisers to completely merge the primary and secondary ticketing market, and thus eliminating scalping
 * The protocol gives complete control over the sale and trade between ticket holders from the moment the first ticket is sold until the last ticket is scanned- Every ticket is guaranteed unique, with makes ticket fraud impossible
 * The protocol will offer these features while providing absolute transparency for all actors